 Table of Contents

-For acceptance into the program, candidates must be at least 60 years of age and legal Oklahoma residents.
+For acceptance into the Adult Day Services program, candidates must be at least 60 years of age and legal Oklahoma residents.
 They must require care or supervision or be unable to function 100% independently.
 However, their condition must not necessitate around the clock care.
-An exception to the age limit is granted in cases of early-onset Alzheimer's, dementia, and for individuals requiring care to recover from stroke.
+An exception to the age limit is granted in cases of early-onset Alzheimer's, other related dementias, and for individuals requiring care to recover from stroke.

 The applicant's monthly income is a factor in determining their eligibility and also if a co-payment will be required to receive services.
-Those whose monthly income is less than the current Supplemental Security Income benefits are automatically eligible financially and will receive adult day services free of charge.
-As of 2017, this means individual applicants have a monthly income less than $735.
-A married couple is permitted monthly income of twice that number, or $1,470.
+As of 2018, those whose monthly income is less than $868 are automatically eligible financially and will receive adult day services free of charge.
+A married couple is permitted the same amount of monthly income as a single individual (no greater than $868).

-Applicants whose incomes exceed these limits, but do not exceed $2,084 (as of 2017), are eligible to receive adult day services with fees based on a sliding scale.
+Applicants whose incomes exceed these limits, but do not exceed $2,083 (as of 2018), are eligible to receive adult day services with fees based on a sliding scale.
+(Co-payments are paid directly to the adult day care facility).
 While there are out-of-pocket costs, these are very affordable relative to paying the full market rate for adult day care.
-Those who have incomes over $2,084 may still receive services, but will pay the total cost of services.
+Those who have incomes over $2,083 may still receive services, but will pay the total cost of services.

 Information regarding the applicant's financial assets (as opposed to their income) is not collected during the application process and therefore not considered to be an eligibility factor.